sengac/gitfeatures-website/README.md

 It uses [Lato](https://www.latofonts.com/lato-free-fonts/) as the font for headings and [Inter](https://rsms.me/inter/) as the default font for text.

 It is exported to static files using the `next export` command for easy hosting and SEO.
+The picture on the home page is by You X Ventures and can be found at [https://unsplash.com/photos/Oalh2MojUuk](https://unsplash.com/photos/Oalh2MojUuk)

 ## Building
 To run in development mode that rebuilds automatically after file changes: